eluinstra/ebms-core/readme.txt

 During startup the following errors/warnings may occur and can be ignored:

-WARN  nl.clockwork.ebms.HSQLDatabaseProvider - java.sql.SQLException: object name already exists: CPA in statement [CREATE TABLE cpa
+WARN  nl.clockwork.ebms.DatabaseProvider - java.sql.SQLException: object name already exists: CPA in statement [CREATE TABLE cpa

+To prevent this error set ebms.hsqldb.init=false

 ===============
 Functionality =